British Soap Award for Villain of the Year

-The British Soap Award for Villain of the Year is an award presented annually by the British Soap Awards.
+The British Soap Award for Villain of the Year was an award presented annually by the British Soap Awards.
 Upon its inception, the award was voted for by a panel, until in 2006, it opened as a publicly voted category.
 This remained until 2014.
 However, in 2023, it was once again opened as a public vote.
 Coronation Street is the most awarded soap in the category, with nine wins.
-Emmerdale is the only current soap not to have won a Villain of the Year award, while Family Affairs (1997–2005) never won the accolade.
-The award is currently held by EastEnders actor Navin Chowdhry.
+The final winner of the award was EastEnders actor Navin Chowdhry.